Glen Dean, Kentucky

 Glen Dean is an unincorporated community in Breckinridge County, Kentucky, United States.
 Glen Dean is located at the west end of Kentucky Route 108, 9.8 mi south-southwest of Hardinsburg.
 Glen Dean had a post office until it closed on June 22, 1991.

 The place name Glen Dean comes from the Scottish words glen, meaning a narrow valley, and dean, also meaning valley.

 It has also been reported that Glen Dean was named for William Johnson Dean, who was the owner of 2,700 acres.
+The community sits along Daniels Creek which was reportedly named after a black man named Daniel who drowned there.

-The last wild turkey in Breckinridge County was killed in the late 1800s near the site of the first Goshen Baptist Church, located in Glen Dean.
+The last wild turkey in Breckinridge County was killed in the late 1800s near the site of the first Goshen Baptist Church, located near Glen Dean.

+In 1891, a line of the Louisville, Henderson & St. Louis railroad was built through town causing it to grow.
+The Dean Tie Company came into being the same year and produced wooden railroad ties.
+By the early 1900s the American Tobacco Company had a warehouse in town.
+For a while, the town also had a bank, school, hotel, doctor, drugstore, and blacksmith.

+A Methodist church was in the community from 1903 to 1956.
+Goshen Baptist Church was moved into the community in 1904.

+The railroad ceased services in 1941 and most of the businesses in the community closed after that.
+The community's post office closed on June 22, 1991.